janwilmake/simplerauth-provider/README.md

 One of the design goals of Simpler Auth is to be fully compliant with [the MCP Authorization spec](https://modelcontextprotocol.io/specification/draft/basic/authorization) and to follow their [security best practices](https://modelcontextprotocol.io/specification/draft/basic/security_best_practices).

-You can prompt the source code on security, and see it's rated quite well by Claude:
+I know this isn't proof, but you can prompt the source code on security, and see it's rated quite well by Claude:

 [![](https://b.lmpify.com)](https://letmeprompt.com/rules-httpsuithu-ynxf1f0)

+I'll work on a more formal way to ensure it works.
+Let me know if you have experience, would love contributions here.

 # Usage